TickingClock1992/RIdeogram/README.md

 ```
 ![image](https://github.com/TickingClock1992/RIdeogram/blob/master/images/example6.jpg)

-If there are only ten chromosomes in your sepcies, maybe you need to motify the argument 'width', i.e., "170".<br>
+If there are only ten chromosomes in your sepcies, maybe you need to motify the argument 'width' (default value is "170").<br>
 To simulate this case, we only keep the first ten columns of the 'human_karyotype' file.<br>

 Before